BianChang/Pix2pix_DualBranch/README.md

 ## Description

-This repository contains the source code of the proposed network and evaluation scheme for our submission.
-It has been anonymized for double-blind review purposes.
-The final version of the project will be updated and made publicly available upon acceptance and preparation of the camera-ready version.
+This repository contains the source code of the proposed network and evaluation scheme.

 ## Training Instructions